 RACE FOR LIFE

-TOP FUNDRAISER OVERE SINGLE POINTS RACES AT STEEL WHEELS INDOOR AND IMAGINATION GLEN OUTDOOR!! $500 WINS A YEAR OF FRE
+TOP FUNDRAISER OVER $500 WINS A YEAR OF FREE SINGLE POINTS RACES AT STEEL WHEELS INDOOR AND IMAGINATION

 Since its inception in 1949, The Leukemia & Lymphoma Society® has been committed to finding cures for all blood-related cancers, but has not been able to effectively portray the breadth of its mission under a banner that emphasized a focus only on leukemia.
 Additionally, the Society is deeply concerned with the dramatic and unexplained rise in incidence rates of lymphoma during the last half of the 20th century.
 So on February 1, 2000, the Society unveiled a new name and logo.
 The new name, The Leukemia & Lymphoma Society® , along with a tag line, Fighting Blood-Related Cancers, was crafted to clarify the diseases that the Society fights.